 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This thriller is a hardcover edition that was published by Delacorte Press on September 29, 2011 and has 427 pages.
+It is part of the , series and is a thriller in Hardcover edition that was published by Delacorte Press on September 29, 2011 and has 427 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp
+Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, Make Me, "Small Wars", Night School, MatchUp, The Midnight Line

 Third chronologically and sixteenth publication-wise in the Jack Reacher thriller series and taking place in Fort Kelham in Mississippi in 1997.

 This is a flashback to 1997 and Reacher is 36, and it sets us up for the events that will follow with the first (publication-wise) full-length story in this series, Killing Floor.

 Not what I was expecting.
 After 61 Hours and Worth Dying For, I could have sworn that Jack was heading for Virginia and Susan.
 Wow.
 I was so wrong.
 Not least, because this takes place back in the past just before Reacher quits the army.

 This story is important as it explains why Reacher quit the army.
 And they oughta be ashamed of themselves.
 Yeah, sure, this is fiction.
 Unfortunately, there is too much of a ring of truth about events.
 The cover-ups.
 The manipulations from so many people.
 The corruption.
 All to protect one person, damn it.